-MAKE AN aPPONTMENT FOR A FREE CONSULTATION NOW!
+MAKE AN APPONTMENT FOR A FREE CONSULTATION

-MAKE AN aPPONTMENT FOR A FREE CONSULTATION NOW!
+MAKE AN APPONTMENT FOR A FREE CONSULTATION

 Before your divorce, be sure to make copies of all of your financial records.
 Keep them in a safe place away from your spouse.
 These records include, but are not limited to, personal and business income tax returns (last three years), business records, account statements from investment firms, banks, and pension offices, pay stubs, life insurance information, annuities, credit card statements, stock certificates, and receipts for purchase of larger items.
 Copy anything to which you might need to refer.
 Obtaining copies of records via the discovery process while in the midst of a divorce is much more difficult and can be expensive.